How to get tie-dye off your hands

-Fiber-reactive dyes that are used in tie-dyeing, while they are safe they can also stain the skin a little bit.
-The dye, when mixed with soda and will become reactive and will stain natural materials like fibers and even skin!
-The trick is that the dye only dyes the very top layer of the skin, and just with a little bit of scrubbing with a paste of gentle abrasive like baking soda will remove this dye.
+While they are safe to use, dyes can also stain the skin a little bit.
+The dye, when mixed with its dye activator (soda ash) will react and bond with natural and porous materials like fibers and even skin.
+Luckily for us, the dye only stains the very top layer of the skin, and just a bit of scrubbing with a paste of gentle abrasive made from baking soda and water will remove this dye.

 And if you are like me and don’t mind having a bit of color on your skin, you can try just waiting, it doesn’t typically take very long, as much as a few hours and all the dye should have disappeared.
 For example, if you go to bed with stained hands, you can expect to wake up with clean hands.
 This is not a big problem, fiber-reactive dyes remove themselves quickly from the skin.